 Applications for subsidised screens are open to researchers from Australian research institutions and small-to-medium enterprises.
 An expert review panel meets periodically to select the successful applications.

 Researchers who are not eligible to apply for subsidised screens are encouraged to contact us regarding the possibility of collaborative or contract-based projects.

-Your assay needs to meet the criteria detailed in the assay readiness requirements guide.
+To be considered for a subsidised screen, you will need to have a developed assay that meets the criteria detailed in the assay readiness requirements guide.

 For example, your assay needs to be demonstrated in 96-well format and satisfy other criteria, such as minimum robustness, signal-to-background and component-stability requirements.

 It is also essential that you or someone in your lab has hands-on experience in running the assay so you can successfully transfer it to us.

 A fixed number of highly-subsidised screens is offered to the Australian medical research community, thanks to funding support from the Australian Government’s Medical Research Future Fund (MRFF).
 These very highly subsidised screens are only available to Australian academic partners and Australian small- and medium-sized enterprises who meet certain eligibility criteria.

 As an indicative guide, successful applicants should expect charges of around $45,000 for a 300,000-compound screen, provided the NDDC is able to miniaturise the assay to 1536-well format.
 Half of this fee would be payable upfront, with the balance upon receipt of the final report.